ashcrow/flask-track-usage/docs/index.rst

 Flask-Track-Usage |release|
 ===========================

 Basic metrics tracking for your `Flask`_ application.
 The core of library is very light and focuses more on storing basic metrics such as remote ip address and user agent.
+No extra cookies or javascript are used for usage tracking.

 * Simple.
 It's a Flask extension.
 * Supports either include or exempt for views.